samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 | [Command](/spells/2618985-command) ("flee" or "grovel" only) | 1 |
 | [Fear](/spells/2618872-fear) (60-foot [Cone](/sources/dnd/free-rules/rules-glossary#ConeAreaofEffect)) | 3 |

 ***Regaining Charges.*** The wand regains 1d6 + 1 expended charges daily at dawn.
-If you expend the wand’s last charge, roll 1d20.
+If you expend the wand's last charge, roll 1d20.
 On a 1, the wand crumbles into ashes and is destroyed.

 ### [Wand of Fireballs](/magic-items/9229186-wand-of-fireballs)

 *Wand, Rare (Requires Attunement by a Spellcaster)*

 This wand has 7 charges.
 While holding it, you can expend no more than 3 charges to cast [Fireball](/spells/2618887-fireball) (save DC 15) from it.
 For 1 charge, you cast the level 3 version of the spell.
-You can increase the spell’s level by 1 for each additional charge you expend.
+You can increase the spell's level by 1 for each additional charge you expend.

 ***Regaining Charges.*** The wand regains 1d6 + 1 expended charges daily at dawn.
-If you expend the wand’s last charge, roll 1d20.
+If you expend the wand's last charge, roll 1d20.
 On a 1, the wand crumbles into ashes and is destroyed.

 ### [Wand of Lightning Bolts](/magic-items/9229187-wand-of-lightning-bolts)

 *Wand, Rare (Requires Attunement by a Spellcaster)*

 This wand has 7 charges.
 While holding it, you can expend no more than 3 charges to cast [Lightning Bolt](/spells/2618999-lightning-bolt) (save DC 15) from it.
 For 1 charge, you cast the level 3 version of the spell.
-You can increase the spell’s level by 1 for each additional charge you expend.
+You can increase the spell's level by 1 for each additional charge you expend.

 ***Regaining Charges.*** The wand regains 1d6 + 1 expended charges daily at dawn.
-If you expend the wand’s last charge, roll 1d20.
+If you expend the wand's last charge, roll 1d20.
 On a 1, the wand crumbles into ashes and is destroyed.

 ### [Wand of Magic Detection](/magic-items/9229188-wand-of-magic-detection)